 Throughout the COVID-19 pandemic, Maple Leaf Foods has remained focused on protecting its employees and ensuring continuity of its supply chain.
 As a result, the current environment does increase certain operating costs and potential for short-term processing disruptions to protect the health and safety of plant personnel.
 Continuing COVID-19 structural costs have been incorporated in the Company's 2021 operating plan.

-Maple Leaf Foods expects to achieve the following in 2021:
+Based on year-to-date performance and the Company's outlook for the balance of the year, Maple Leaf Foods expects to achieve the following in 2021:

 Meat Protein Group - Driving Profitable Growth